Candida Donadio

-Candida Donadio (October 22, 1929 – January 20, 2001) was an American literary agent.
-She represented many writers, including Mario Puzo, John Cheever, Philip Roth and Cormac McCarthy.
+Candida Donadio (October 22, 1929 – January 20, 2001) was an American literary agent known for representing many authors affiliated with post-modernism and shaping American experimental literature to come particularly through her work with Thomas Pynchon and Joseph Heller.

 Donadio was referred to in the mid-1960s as part of what Esquire called the "red-hot center" of contemporary literature, after shepherding books such as Joseph Heller's Catch-22 (1961), Jessica Mitford's The American Way of Death (1963), and Thomas Pynchon's V. (1963) through successful publishing campaigns.

-Life
+Over her career Donadio represented many writers, including Pynchon, Heller, Mitford, Mario Puzo, John Cheever, Philip Roth, Cormac McCarthy, Bruce Jay Friedman, Robert Stone, Michael Herr, William Gaddis and Bernard Malamud.

+Early life

 Donadio was born on October 22, 1929, in Brooklyn, New York City.
 Her parents were immigrants from Sicily.